Steering Large Language Models for Machine Translation Personalization: Introduction

-We begin with preliminary assessments by verifying whether translators' styles are discernible by automatic systems, finding that trained classifiers can distinguish writing styles with high accuracy, while the task is notoriously challenging for human annotators \citep{youyou2015computer,flekova-etal-2016-analyzing}.
-We also find a simple prompting setting with in-context personalization examples to improve the style accuracy of LLM translation, suggesting personalized translation styles are reproducible.
-We connect the conditioning induced by prompting to the inner workings of the model, identifying activations with high discriminative capacity for style differences in intermediate model layers.
-We then propose a contrastive steering approach based on sparse autoencoders (SAEs,~\citealp{cunningham2023sparseautoencodershighlyinterpretable}) to condition model generations by upweighting sparse, interpretable latents at inference time.
-We validate the effectiveness of our method across three LLMs of various sizes on \textsc{par3} novels, comparing our results with established prompting and steering methods.
+Provided that stylistic attribution is notoriously challenging for human annotators \citep{youyou2015computer,flekova-etal-2016-analyzing}, we begin with a preliminary assessment to verify whether trained classifiers can distinguish between translators' styles and whether LLMs can use demonstrations to enhance the stylistic accuracy of their translations.
+We then connect the conditioning induced by prompting to the inner workings of the model, identifying activations with high discriminative capacity for style differences in intermediate layers of LLMs.
+In light of our results indicating that style information is effectively detected and represented by automatic systems, we evaluate the effectiveness of various established prompting and steering methods on three multilingual LLMs across novels in seven mid- to high-resourced languages.
+We focus in particular on a contrastive steering approach using sparse autoencoders (SAEs,~\citealp{cunningham2023sparseautoencodershighlyinterpretable}) to condition model generations by upweighting sparse style-related latents at inference time.

-Our results show that contrastive SAE steering is a promising approach for MT personalization, leading to translations that are not only more in line with general human translation features but also more aligned with the desired personalized style compared to other methods.
-Importantly, these results are achieved with no translation quality degradation according to established MT quality metrics.
+Our results demonstrate that contrastive SAE steering is a promising approach for MT personalization, yielding translations that align more closely with general human translation features and exhibit a greater similarity with the desired personalized style compared to other methods.
+Importantly, these results are achieved with no degradation in translation quality, assessed according to established MT quality metrics.
 We conclude by comparing the impact of our method on model representations with the outcome of multi-shot prompting, finding that probes trained on prompt-conditioned activations can predict the effectiveness of SAE steering with high precision.
-These results confirm that tested prompting and steering techniques converge to similar solutions for conditioning model behavior, enabling future investigations into the mechanistic impact of prompting through the study of learned SAE latents and other interpretable components.
+These results confirm that prompting and SAE steering techniques converge to similar solutions for conditioning model behavior, enabling future investigations into the mechanistic impact of prompting through the study of interpretable SAE latents.